 If you don’t want to deal with FTP, check out UpdraftPlus.
 Updraft gives you the options to not only schedule backups and how many to keep on hand, but you can download and restore with just a click.

 As we’ve discussed before, plugins use resources.
 Therefore, any time you can accomplish a task without relying on an additional plugin is recommended.
 So if you already have a ton of plugins, learn how to use FTP.

 Using UpdraftPlus, you don’t have to login to your hosting account to download your backups or use FTP.
 Instead, you can download the files you want (and even restore backups) from within your WordPress dashboard.

 PRO TIP: On an aside, understanding how to use FTP is a handy little added skill to have if you need it.
-In particular, if you have to troubleshoot your WordPress website because it is not working properly.
-That's why I'm mentioning it here instead of just relying on plugins. 😉
+In particular, if you have to troubleshoot your WordPress website because it is not working correctly.
+That’s why I’m mentioning it here instead of just relying on plugins. 😉

 Okay, we now have our database backed up and have a copy off-server and offline.
 Next, we want to clean things up a bit by repairing and optimizing.